 And he said…

-Here, the traveler tests if the man understands Australian culture.
-But instead of responding with words, the man—who is actually an Australian expat—hands him a Vegemite sandwich, a famous Australian food.
+The traveler tests if the man understands Australian culture.
+But instead of responding with words, the man, who is actually an Australian expat, hands him a Vegemite sandwich, a famous Australian food.

-This moment highlights how national identity is sometimes recognized through shared cultural symbols rather than deep conversation.
+This moment shows how national identity is sometimes recognized through shared cultural symbols rather than conversation.

 Chorus 2: A Darker Reality